Meet Our Leadership Team

 In 2019, I partnered with Blue Ridge Pride to launch the LGBTQIA+ Archive of Western NC, an oral history study and community-based historical preservation effort.
 Our Lives.
 Our Stories.
 Our Way.
 We are a cohort of community activists, university archivists, undergraduate research interns, and project volunteers from YMCA and Blue Ridge Pride.
 Our oral history participants range in age from 21 to 87, a quarter of whom were born within sixty miles of Asheville, NC and sixty percent having lived in the Western NC region their entire life or more than 23 years.
 We are actively recruiting folks to be interviewed and to conduct interviews, and we'd love to see any physical materials related to LGBTQ+ history that you could loan or donate to the project.

-President, Board of Directors; Director, Community Funding Programs; Director Pro Tem, Generation Plus
+President, Board of Directors; Director, Director Pro Tem, Generation Plus

 Butch Thompson joined the Blue Ridge Pride Board of Directors in January 2019.
-Butch lives in West Asheville where he settled 4 years ago.
-He currently serves as Executive Director for Asheville Gay Men’s Chorus.
+Currently Butch serves as the Board of Directors President and Director of Generation Plus.
+He lives in West Asheville where he settled 6 years ago.
 He is the founder of butchOUT, a local non-profit organization.
+He also served with the Asheville Gay Men's Chorus and help to start the Asheville Pride Bowling League.

 Butch spent most of his career in Atlanta, Georgia working for numerous HIV/AIDS organizations including AIDS Survival Project, AIDS Alliance for Faith and Health and Emory University.
 Starting as a fundraiser Butch soon realized his passion for program development.
 He built a Peer Counseling program which became utilized in many organizations in Atlanta.
 He helped found beautyAID, an Atlanta fundraiser for AIDS organizations.
 After 26 years Butch retired to Ft.
 Lauderdale where he volunteered for Poverello, an HIV/AIDS food pantry and initiated the formation of the Live Well Center.